Lie algebroid structures on double vector bundles and representation theory of Lie algebroids: Introduction

 Yet another generalized notion of Lie algebroid representation appears in Vaintrob's paper \cite{vaintrob} on the supergeometric approach to Lie algebroids.
 There, a \emph{module} over a Lie algebroid $A$ is defined as a $Q$-vector bundle (i.e.\ vector bundle in the category of $Q$-manifolds) with base $A[1]$.
 To our knowledge, this idea has not previously been explored in depth.

 One can immediately see from the supergeometric perspective that a $\VB$--algebroid is a special case of a Lie algebroid module.
 Thus, we may interpret the notion of $\VB$--algebroids as providing a description of certain Lie algebroid modules in the ``conventional'' language of brackets and anchors.
-In particular, this special case includes the adjoint and coadjoint modules $TA$ and $T^*A$ of a Lie algebroid $A$ (see Example \ref{ex:lavb}).
+In particular, this special case includes Vaintrob's adjoint and coadjoint modules (see Example \ref{ex:lavb}).

 As we see in Theorem \ref{thm:summary}, every $\VB$--algebroid may be noncanonically ``decomposed'' to give a flat Lie algebroid superconnection on a $2$-term complex of vector bundles, and conversely, one can construct a decomposed $\VB$--algebroid from such a superconnection.
 We show in Theorem \ref{thm:vbtoflat} that different choices of decomposition correspond to superconnections that are equivalent in a natural sense; therefore we have the following key result: \emph{There is a one-to-one correspondence between isomorphism classes of $\VB$--algebroids and equivalence classes of $2$-term flat Lie algebroid superconnections.}